kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Affiliation

-Each side may publicly identify _Company_ as a patron of _Blockchain Commons_ and _Blockchain Commons_ as a consultant and advisor for _Company_.
+While this agreement continues, each side may publicly identify _Company_ as a patron of _Blockchain Commons_ and _Blockchain Commons_ as a consultant and advisor for _Company_.

 # Term